Units of study

 SNGP3005 Nursing Management & Clinical Governance

-Credit points: 6 Session: Semester 2 Classes: lectures/tutorials and independent learning/online Assessment: formal report (40%) and examination (60%) Campus: Singapore Mode of delivery: Block Mode
+Credit points: 6 Session: Semester 2 Classes: lectures/tutorials and independent learning/online Assessment: formal report (40%) and written examination (60%) Mode of delivery: Block mode

 This unit of study provides a forum for registered nurses to enhance their knowledge and skills of nursing management and to develop a framework for their implementation.
 The structure of the course will enable participants to explore and critique issues surrounding management and clinical governance in the context of health care provision, organisational climate and culture, quality and safety, clinical and professional leadership and financial responsibility.
 This unit of study utilises a better practice (continuity of care/quality/cost/utilisation and health outcomes) framework.